James Aspey

-James Aspey (born 10 November 1986) is an Australian animal rights activist and lecturer.
-He is best known for remaining silent for an entire year to raise awareness of animal cruelty.
+James Aspey (born 10 November 1986) is an Australian animal rights activist and vegan lecturer.
+He is best known for remaining silent for an entire year to raise awareness of animal cruelty in the food system.

 Personal life

 James Aspey was born in Sydney, Australia.
 Aspey was diagnosed with leukaemia when he was 17, with his physicians telling him that he would live for just six weeks.
 However, he recovered and underwent chemotherapy for three years, during which time he started abusing drugs.
 Upon recovery, he became a personal trainer and started working on a cruise ship, travelling around the world giving lectures and hosting fitness classes on the ship.
 Seven years later, he tried becoming a vegetarian for a week on an experimental basis after having been told by an Indian traveler that "eating animals is bad karma".
 More analysis on vegetarianism eventually led him to veganism.
 He became vegan after learning that a plant-based diet could also be perfectly healthy and that he could no longer support the slaughter of animals.
 After taking a year long vow of silence, he travelled the world giving speeches, documenting slaughterhouses, filming debates on the streets and doing interviews.
 He currently lives in Bali with his wife, Nicole Aspey.